vmware/hamlet/spec/service-discovery.md

-In the event that the Federated Service Discovery endpoint is running but unavailable, for instance if it is still initializing, client implementations will receive the gRPC status code “Unavailable”.
-Clients receiving this code or clients which are unable to reach the Federated Service Discovery API endpoint can retry with an exponential backoff with a minimum delay of 1s.
+In the event that the Federated Service Discovery endpoint is running but unavailable, for instance if it is still initializing, client implementations will receive the gRPC status code `Unavailable`.
+Clients receiving this code or clients which are unable to reach the Federated Service Discovery API endpoint can retry with an exponential backoff with a minimum delay of 1 second.

-Clients that are not authenticated will receive the gRPC status code “Unauthenticated”.
-Clients encountering the "Unauthenticated" status code must not retry, as this indicates that the meshes as possibly not federated, and it is a non-recoverable error.
+Clients that are not authenticated will receive the gRPC status code `Unauthenticated`.
+Clients encountering the `Unauthenticated` status code must not retry, as this indicates that the meshes as possibly not federated, and it is a non-recoverable error.

-Client implementations which do not send at least the required mandatory arguments for the messages, or which send malformed or incorrect arguments will receive the gRPC status code “InvalidArgument”.
+Client implementations which do not send at least the required mandatory arguments for the messages, or which send malformed or incorrect arguments will receive the gRPC status code `InvalidArgument`.

 A summary of error conditions and codes can be found in Appendix B.